-Our estimates of typical energy usage and cost savings for our sample Twin Cities area house were calculated using the U.S. Department of Energy’s (DOE) excellent Home Energy Saver pro tool.
+Our estimates of typical energy usage and cost savings for our sample Twin Cities area house were calculated using SnuggPro, an energy-auditing software tool.
 We also consulted calculators available from the Efficient Windows Collaborative and the National Renewable Energy Laboratory.

-Because every building is unique, and even small differences in features of various residences can sharply change how much energy each uses—and potential savings—our estimates won’t apply exactly to your home.
-For more personalized info, do your own calculations using the Home Energy Saver pro tool.
+Because every structure is unique, and even small differences in features of various residences can sharply change how much energy each uses—and potential savings—our estimates won’t apply exactly to your home.
+For more personalized info, you can do your own calculations using Snugg Pro or similar applications (we like Snugg Pro best for its straightforward user interface, up-to-date data on energy costs and weather, customization, and overall modeling accuracy).

 The initial inputs we used for our hypothetical home included:

-• Two-story, single-family house built in 1980 with 2,200 square feet of living space, plus finished basement
+• Two-story, single-family house built in 1980 with 2,200 square feet of living space, plus an unfinished basement

 • Occupants: Two adults and two children

-• Ducts run through conditioned spaces with no special sealing
+• Ductwork is leaky, with no special sealing or insulation

-• Window frames are made of aluminum and have two panes but are leaky; doors do not have weatherstripping
+• Window frames are made of vinyl and have two panes but are leaky; doors do not have weatherstripping

 We introduced various energy-saving improvements to determine how each affected consumption and costs.
 We made these changes one at a time, in isolation from one another.
 Note that, especially for heating costs, if you make one change (say, improve your attic’s insulation), it will reduce overall energy usage and the benefit of making one or more additional improvements (install a more efficient furnace, run ceiling fans, etc.) will be diminished.